rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 * [fetching data](https://www.robinwieruch.de/react-fetching-data/)
 * higher order components

 That's how you will learn about React in [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
 The general advice is to learn React properly before you dive into the next topic.
-I guess there are way more "Learn X before learn Y", but you should always keep in mind: Don't learn everything at once.
+I guess there are way more "Learn X before you learn Y", but you should always keep in mind: Don't learn everything at once.

 {{% chapter_header "When and how to learn Redux?" "learn-redux-faq" %}}

 Learning is about keeping a [state of flow](https://www.robinwieruch.de/lessons-learned-deep-work-flow/).
 You need to adjust the challenges - the problems you are going to solve - to your level of skill.
 Only then you can grow your abilities with a stable momentum and enjoy learning.
 Otherwise, when setting the bar too high by learning too many things at once, you will get frustrated and quit.

 Too often React and Redux are learned together.
 That's not the best way to approach it.
-There is a high likelihood that it turns out to be too overwhelming because both of them come with their own individual principles.
+There is a high likelihood that it will turn out to be too overwhelming because both of them come with their own individual principles.
 It is challenging to learn both at once and thus a lot of people quit learning React.
 Hence the common sense is to learn React first.
 You should feel comfortable in implementing applications in plain React.
 Embrace React's local state management and experience the problems that might be solved by a state management library.

 There are many things to [learn in React before using Redux for the first time](https://www.robinwieruch.de/learn-react-before-using-redux/).
 For instance, did you know about [React's Provider Pattern](https://www.robinwieruch.de/react-provider-pattern-context/)?
 There are many ways in React to solve state management issues before using a library such as Redux.
 In general, before you introduce a state management library, using React's local state should become uncomfortable.
 You need to experience the problems in a scaling application when using only React's local state.
 Only by knowing about those problems, you will experience what a state management library such as Redux can do for you.